 Noe that you know the different ways of selling your products through partners, you need to calculate your prices to have proper margins for each channel.
 You also need to create price lists that are specific to these different types of buyers.

 You can also sell your products through international marketplaces.
 You can launch a store on Amazon or Etsy, to get your products sold.
 This is a great way to get your sales going, but they should not be your only channels.

 You can’t control how these platforms work, and when you are building your future, you need to keep control over the sales channels and customer relationships.

 Are you ready to sell home decor products?

 If you have an idea that you want to develop into a product line, you should consider launching it and quickly growing it to become an international brand.
-This is one of the Growth Activators we help our clients implement when they are ready to add new revenue streams and expand internationally.
+This is one of the revenue streams I help my clients implement when they are ready to add new revenue streams and expand internationally.